 - Gour-Gash, a goliath barbarian 3.
 Collector of various weapons who understands the better part of valor.

 - Trollin, a hill dwarf cleric 2.
-A red-robed with a hidden agenda.
-Also horny.
+A red-robed inquisitor with a hidden agenda and a cunning tongue.

 - Yanzar, a dark elf druid 2.
 Very sneaky, except he loves loud, thunderous spells.